tensorflow/tfx/.github/ISSUE_TEMPLATE/20-docs-issue.md

 ### Request visuals, if applicable

 Are there currently visuals?
+If so, do they look correct?
 If not, will it clarify the content?